Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Entanglement Entropy

 This section establishes some properties of the HEE for the general warped metric of \eqref{eq:ds2_gen}.
 All the properties obtained here appear explicitly in the case of the $\MnuM$ background presented in section \ref{se:HEEMnuM}, see in particular Fig.\,\ref{fig:HEE_MnuM}.

-A necessary condition for a phase transition of HEE to occur is that the width of the base of the $\gamma_{\sqcup}$ surface be bounded from above, i.e.~$\L_A<\L_A^{\rm max}$ with $\L_A^{\rm max}<\infty$.
+A necessary condition for a phase transition of HEE to occur is that the width of the base of the $\gamma_{\cup}$ surface be bounded from above, i.e.~$\L_A<\L_A^{\rm max}$ with $\L_A^{\rm max}<\infty$.
 In such a situation, whenever one considers a strip $A$ with $\L_A>\L_A^{\rm max}$, only the $\gamma_{\sqcup}$ remains available, hence $\gamma_{\sqcup}$ is automatically the minimal surface.
 Here we establish a relation between the boundedness of the base of $\gamma_{\cup}$, i.e.~the existence of a finite $\L_A^{\rm max}$, and the existence of a singularity at finite conformal distance.

-As seen in section \ref{se:singularities}, the spacetime background may feature either a regular or a conformal timelike boundary along constant $r$ slices.
+As seen in section~\ref{se:singularities}, the spacetime background may feature either a regular or a conformal timelike boundary along constant $r$ slices.
 Since this distinction is done using conformal coordinates, here we go to conformal coordinates $(x^\mu,z)$, that imply $b(z)=1$ for any $z$ such that the warped metric \eqref{eq:ds2_gen} is manifestly conformally flat.
-We assume in this subsection that the metric coefficients are \textit{strictly monotonic}.
+We assume in this subsection that the metric coefficients are \textit{strictly monotonic}.\,\footnote{ The results of this subsection can be extended with little effort to metrics that are monotonic in a finite region near the singularity. }

 Using the Euler-Lagrange equation \eqref{eq: f_equation}, we know that the width of the base of $\gamma_{\cup}$ satisfies \be \L_A(z_0)= U \int_{z_0}^{z_b} \frac{dz}{\sqrt{c(z)-U^2}} \,, \ee where $c(z) = a(z)^{d-1}$ and $U^2=c(z_0)$, with $z_0$ the coordinate of the tip of the curve.
 If $c(z)$ is monotonically increasing (resp. decreasing) we have $z_0<z_b$, (resp. $z_0>z_b$), such that $c(z)>c(z_0)$ under the integral in all cases.
 In the following we choose $c$ to be increasing and thus $z_0<z_b$.